Create a climate of serving at-risk students and helping them develop their own sense of agency.

 How can we work effectively with at-risk students to support and retain them?
 What campus-wide systems can be put in place to ensure their health, success and persistence?
 What staffing and programmatic structures are most helpful?
 And how can we help these students help themselves?

-The 45-page Assisting At-Risk Students: Mental Health and Emotional Well-Being strategy guide provides concrete examples of what’s working in these areas, including…
+The 45-page Assisting At-Risk Students: Mental Health and Emotional Well-Being strategy guide and 90-minute online training provide concrete examples of what’s working in these areas, including…

 - Mental Health Concerns.
 Instances of depression, anxiety and suicide are seriously on the rise among today’s students.
 Learn how to best support students as they work toward improved mental health.